bruceravel/demeter/documentation/Artemis/startup/main.rst

    The data list.

-The data list starts off with a single control, which is used to import data into your fitting project.
-Clicking the :button:`Add,light` button will open the standard file selection dialog for your platform.
-That is, on Windows, the standard Windows file selection dialog is used; on Linux, the standard Gnome file selection dialog is used; and so on.

 The standard manner of importing data into :demeter:`artemis` is to use an :demeter:`athena` project file.
 Thus the file selection dialog